All Episodes

 Why on earth would that help me sleep?

-Like the incredibly intense, like Close Might.
+Like the incredibly intense, like, close mic.

-I hope that there's none of you right now who has rushed for your headphones so that you could get a nice dose of ASMR for this.
+I hope that there's none of you right now who rushed for your headphones so that you could get a nice dose of ASMR for this.

 Look at the ASMR.